SchlenkR/applied_fsharp_challenge/artikel/proofreading/edited_tracked_reviewAndAccept.md

 ## Composing Stateful Objects

 As the name implies, we are first going to use an approach  called "Object Oriented Programming."
-If you don't know what that is, read this:
+If you do not know what that is, read this:

 <excurs data-name="OOP">